 Make the most of your trip with The Train Hacker’s travel extras, tips and hacks!

 Accommodation: Hotels and the Caledonian Sleeper

 Why limit yourself to a day trip from Edinburgh by train?
 For the ultimate rail travel experience arrive in Edinburgh (or Glasgow) in style on the Caledonian Sleeper service from London.

 For the ultimate luxury railway experience, stay in one of Edinburgh’s luxury railway hotels at either The Balmoral Hotel or at the opposite end of Princes Street, the Waldorf Astoria – Caledonian.
 Or, take your pick from budget to top-end hotels in Edinburgh.

 Save money on train tickets

 To save money on your journey, remember to pack your trusty Railcard to get 1/3 OFF adult and 60% OFF child fares.
-Book your train tickets with Rail Europe, and you won’t pay any booking or card fees.
+Book your train tickets with Transport for Wales, and you won’t pay any booking or card fees.